Chester Road railway station

-Pedestrian access to the station is via Green Lanes, near the junction with the Chester Road (A452).
-The station is above road level, as the line here is on an embankment.
+Chester Road railway station serves the areas of Pype Hayes, Erdington and Wylde Green in north-east Birmingham, in the West Midlands county of England.
+It is sited on the Cross-City Line between Bromsgrove/Redditch and Lichfield Trent Valley, via Birmingham New Street.
+Pedestrian access to the station is via Green Lanes, near to the junction with the Chester Road (A452).
+It is above road level, as the line here is on an embankment.